 Study for a successful and impactful environmental management career

 Meeting the challenge of sustainable business, which strives to balance environmental, social and economic risks and opportunities, requires innovative knowledge, skills and tools.
 This MSc will equip you with advanced theoretical knowledge and help you to develop practical and professional skills to positively address sustainability issues in the real world.
 You will critically evaluate complex environmental issues, develop effective strategies and lead their implementation to enable an effective and sustainable future.
-Delivered by the School of Water, Energy and Environment and the globally renowned Cranfield School of Management, this unique MSc integrates business acumen and environmental expertise to prepare you for a successful career in sustainable business and environmental management.
+This unique MSc integrates business acumen from our globally renowned Cranfield School of Management, as well as environmental expertise from our leading environment academic team, to prepare you for a successful career in sustainable and environmental management.

 Overview